Kleiber/tpp/README.md

 ## Debug

 The main task of `tpp` command line is to include the `debug.h` script, who allows you to debug your variables showing their content in a simple and practical way.
-Its use is quite straightforward, you just have to call the `debug` method and send the variable, that you want to show as a parameter.
+Its use is quite straightforward, you just have to call the `debug` method and send the variable, that you want to show, as a parameter.

 An example: